 New Getter Robo makes a Shout Out with this in Hayato's introduction episode.

 Kotetsu Jeeg subverts it: Since Hiroshi transforms into Jeeg, he did not need prior training.

 Raideen subverts the trope.
 Raideen was a sentient mecha led Akira into his cockpit by telepathy.
-When Akira woke up from his trance and saw he was into a Humongous Mecha and surrounded by monsters, the first thig he did was screaming: "LET ME OUT OF HERE!".
-Raideen calmed him down stating he could read minds, so the only thing Akira needed doing was thinking what he wanted Raideen did.
+When Akira woke up from his trance and saw he was inside a Humongous Mecha and surrounded by monsters, the first thing he did was to scream: "LET ME OUT OF HERE!".
+Raideen calmed him down stating he could read minds, so the only thing Akira needed to do was think about what he wanted Raideen to do.